botfatherio/botfather.io/src/content/legal/terms.md

 #### Amendments to this Agreement

-The botfather developer(s) reserve the right, at its sole discretion, to modify or replace this Agreement at any time.
+The Botfather developer(s) reserve the right, at its sole discretion, to modify or replace this Agreement at any time.
 If a revision is material we will provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

 #### Contact Information